astoreyai/ai_scientist/tutorials/03_experimental_design/README.md

 When blinding is impossible, use these strategies:

 1. **Objective Outcomes** (less susceptible to bias)
-   - ✓ PHQ-9 is validated self-report (objective scoring)
+   - PHQ-9 is validated self-report (objective scoring)
-   - ✓ Not subject to assessor interpretation
+   - Not subject to assessor interpretation

 2. **Automated Data Collection**
-   - ✓ Online surveys (no assessor interaction)
+   - Online surveys (no assessor interaction)
-   - ✓ Participants complete independently
+   - Participants complete independently

 3. **Blinded Statistical Analysis**
-   - ✓ Statistician analyzes "Group A vs. Group B"
+   - Statistician analyzes "Group A vs. Group B"
-   - ✓ Code broken only after results finalized
+   - Code broken only after results finalized

 4. **Pre-Registration** (prevents outcome switching)
-   - ✓ All outcomes and analyses pre-specified
+   - All outcomes and analyses pre-specified
-   - ✓ Reduces opportunity for bias
+   - Reduces opportunity for bias

-**✓ Checkpoint**: Blinding plan documented with risk mitigation strategies.
+**Checkpoint**: Blinding plan documented with risk mitigation strategies.

 ---